tldr-pages/tldr/pages/windows/time.md

 > Display or set the system time.
 > More information: <https://docs.microsoft.com/windows-server/administration/windows-commands/time>.

-- Display the current system time and prompt to enter a new time.
-Press ENTER to retain the existing system time:
+- Display the current system time and prompt to enter a new time (leave empty to keep unchanged):

 `time`